clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

 #.
 After the script completes, log out and log in again to complete the setup
    process.

 #.
-Set your Git user email and username for the repos on your system
+Set your Git user email and username for the repos on your system:

    .. code-block:: bash